lucc/khard/README.md

 Zsh
 ---

-The file misc/zsh/_khard contains a zsh completion definition for khard.
+The file misc/zsh/_khard contains a khard cli completion function for the zsh and misc/zsh/_email-khard completes email addresses.

 Install by copying to a directory where zsh searches for completion functions (the $fpath array).
 If you, for example, put all completion functions into the folder ~/.zsh/completions you must add